MichalisGaitanas/OpenGL_demos/README.md

 b) ar rcs libimgui.a *o
 Library is created.
 Then, for every new code : g++ example.cpp -o example.exe -L (PATH_TO_OPENGL_DEMOS)\imgui -limgui -lopengl32 -lglfw3 -lglew32

+Be strict with the compiler and add the flags -Wall -Wpedantic -Wextra -Werror

 -------------------------------------------------------------------------------------------------------------------------------------------------